 A fire proof safe deposit box is located under the front corner table.
-To gain access, lift hinged table top.
+To gain access, lift hinged table top, and remove lower shelf.
+On optional front lounge models the safe deposit box is located in the roadside storage area under the lounge.